I Beam Load Capacity Calculator

 The capacity of a beam is determined by several factors, including:

-• Span Length: The span length of a beam, or the distance between its supports, can also affect its capacity.
+- Span Length: The span length of a beam, or the distance between its supports, can also affect its capacity.
 As the span length increases, the beam will have to support more weight, so its capacity must be designed accordingly.
+The above tool can be used as a steel I beam span calculator, since the span is an input it can be adjusted and changed to work out the different capacities from each span.

 These are the key factors that determine the capacity of a beam.
 Understanding and considering these factors is crucial for ensuring the safety and stability of a structure.

-The American Institute of Steel Construction (AISC) Steel Design Code provides design specifications and guidelines for the design and construction of steel structures, including beams.
-To determine the capacity of a beam using AISC standards, you need to consider several factors, including the beam size, span length, load type, and load application.
-SkyCiv uses AISC 360 Steel Design as well as a range of other design standards in it's analysis and design software.
+The American Institute of Steel Construction (AISC) Steel Design Code provides design specifications and guidelines for the design and construction of steel structures, including beams, columns and even connections.
+SkyCiv uses AISC 360 Steel Design as well as a range of other design standards in its analysis and design software.
+It also forms the basis of the calculation used in this i beam capacity tool, as the clauses and equations of this design standard are referenced and used in the calculations.

-The AISC code provides various design methods for calculating the capacity of a beam, including allowable stress design (ASD), load and factor resistance design (LRFD), and load and resistance factor design (LRFD).
+The AISC design standard has two main design methods for calculating the capacity of a beam; including Allowable Stress Design (ASD) as well as Load and Factor Resistance Design (LRFD).
 These methods provide different approaches for calculating the capacity of a beam based on factors such as the type of load, material properties, and section properties.
+We cover the difference with these two standards in detail in this article: The difference between LRFD and ASD (includes a video).

 About SkyCiv